 SI.
 No. Particulars Amber ESOP 2018 15.
-Whether and how any other features of the option grant were incorporated into the measurement of fair value, such as a market condition 16. ₹ 14.52/- per share (Standalone basis) ₹ 46.66/- per share (Consolidated basis)
+Whether and how any other features of the option grant were incorporated into the measurement of fair value, such as a market condition No other features have been considered for valuation of the options.
+16. ₹ 14.52/- per share (Standalone basis) ₹ 46.66/- per share (Consolidated basis)